South America

 Political South America

-Modern South America’s political boundaries have their origins in the territorial endeavors of explorers during the 16th century, who claimed almost the entire continent for Portugal and Spain.
+Modern South America’s political boundaries originated in the territorial endeavors of explorers during the 16th century, who claimed almost the entire continent for Portugal and Spain.
 The Portuguese land in the east later evolved into the federal state of Brazil, while the Spanish vice-royalties eventually emerged as separate independent nation-states in the early 19th century.
 South America’s growing population has become increasingly urbanized, with the growth of coastal cities into large conurbations like Rio de Janeiro and Buenos Aires.
-In Brazil, Argentina, Chile, and Uruguay, a succession of military dictatorships has given way to fragile, but strengthening, democracies.
+In Brazil, Argentina, Chile, and Uruguay, a succession of military dictatorships has given way to fragile but strengthening democracies.

 Transportation

 Most major road and rail routes are confined to the coastal regions by the forbidding natural barriers of the Andes mountains and the Amazon Basin.
-Few major cross-continental routes exist, although Buenos Aires serves as a transportation center for the main rail links to La Paz and Valparaíso, while the construction of the Trans-Amazon and Pan-American Highways have made direct road travel possible from Recife to Lima and from Puerto Montt up the coast into Central America.
-A new waterway project is proposed to transform the River Paraguay into a major shipping route, although it involves considerable wetland destruction.
+Few major cross-continental routes exist, although Buenos Aires is a transportation center for the main rail links to La Paz and Valparaíso.
+At the same time, the construction of the Trans-Amazon and Pan-American Highways has made direct road travel possible from Recife to Lima and from Puerto Montt up the coast into Central America.
+Although it involves considerable wetland destruction, a new waterway project is proposed to transform the River Paraguay into a major shipping route.

 Population

-Almost half of South America’s population lives in Brazil but, due to the large uninhabited expanses of the Amazon Basin, its overall population density is much lower than in other countries.
-During the 20th century the most important population trend was the movement from rural to urban areas, giving rise to great population concentrations in large cities like São Paulo, Rio de Janeiro, Caracas, Lima, Bogotá, and Buenos Aires.
+Almost half of South America’s population lives in Brazil.
+Still, due to the large uninhabited expanses of the Amazon Basin, its overall population density is much lower than in other countries.
+During the 20th century, the most important population trend was the movement from rural to urban areas, giving rise to great population concentrations in large cities like São Paulo, Rio de Janeiro, Caracas, Lima, Bogotá, and Buenos Aires.

 Languages

 Prior to European exploration in the 16th century, a diverse range of indigenous languages were spoken across the continent.
-With the arrival of Iberian settlers, Spanish became the dominant language, with Portuguese spoken in Brazil, and Native American languages such as Quechua and Guaraní, becoming concentrated in the continental interior.
-Today this pattern persists, although successive European colonization has led to Dutch being spoken in Suriname, English in Guyana, and French in French Guiana, while in large urban areas, Japanese and Chinese are increasingly common.
+With the arrival of Iberian settlers, Spanish became the dominant language, with Portuguese spoken in Brazil and Native American languages such as Quechua and Guaraní, becoming concentrated in the continental interior.
+Today, this pattern persists, although successive European colonization has led to Dutch being spoken in Suriname, English in Guyana, and French in French Guiana.
+In large urban areas, Japanese and Chinese are increasingly common.

 South American resources

-Agriculture still provides the largest single form of employment in South America, although rural unemployment and poverty continue to drive people towards the huge coastal cities in search of jobs and opportunities.
-Mineral and fuel resources, although substantial, are distributed unevenly; few countries have both fossil fuels and minerals.
+Agriculture still provides the largest single form of employment in South America.
+However, rural unemployment and poverty continue to drive people to the huge coastal cities in search of jobs and opportunities.
+Although substantial, Mineral and fuel resources are distributed unevenly; few countries have fossil fuels and minerals.
 To break industrial dependence on raw materials, boost manufacturing, and improve infrastructure, governments borrowed heavily from the World Bank in the 1960s and 1970s.
-This led to the accumulation of massive debts which are unlikely ever to be repaid.
+This led to the accumulation of massive debts, which are unlikely ever to be repaid.
 Today, Brazil dominates the continent’s economic output, followed by Argentina.
-Recently, the less-developed western side of South America has benefited due to its geographical position; for example Chile is increasingly exporting raw materials to Japan.
+Recently, the less-developed western side of South America has benefited due to its geographical position; for example, Chile is increasingly exporting raw materials to Japan.

 Standard of living

-Wealth disparities throughout the continent create a wide gulf between affluent landowners and those afflicted by chronic poverty in inner city slums.
-The illicit production of cocaine, and the hugely influential drug barons who control its distribution, contribute to the violent disorder and corruption which affect northwestern South America, destabilizing local governments and economies.
+Wealth disparities throughout the continent create a wide gulf between affluent landowners and those afflicted by chronic poverty in inner-city slums.
+The illicit production of cocaine and the hugely influential drug barons who control its distribution contribute to the violent disorder and corruption that affect northwestern South America, destabilizing local governments and economies.

 Industry